Scalar-tensor baryogenesis: a scalar-tensor completion of gravitational baryogenesis

 which corresponds to the scalar–tensor action \eqref{actionSTT} with vanishing kinetic term.
 Equivalently, if the $F(R)$ action is $R$-regular, the potential can be identified with the Legendre transform of $F(R)$, with $\phi = F'(R)$ and $R = V'(\phi)$, thereby reproducing the scalar–tensor form~\cite{OHanlon:1972xqa}.

-The transition from the geometric to the scalar-tensor representation can be performed using either the metric or Palatini formalism, yielding distinct outcomes~\cite{Sotiriou:2006hs}.
-In this work, we focus exclusively on the metric formalism, while the Palatini approach will be studied in future research.
+The transition from the geometric to the scalar-tensor representation can be performed using either the metric or Palatini formalism, yielding distinct outcomes~\cite{Sotiriou:2006hs,Barrow:1988xh}.
+In this work, we focus only on the metric formalism, while the Palatini approach will be studied in future research.
 Furthermore, it is common in the literature to move from the Jordan frame to the Einstein frame by applying a conformal transformation of the metric~\cite{Dabrowski:2008kx}.
 By applying the conformal transformation